BLIND CONTOUR DRAWING

 Ralph does a summersault

 A five-year-old who tried this inverted bear (her drawing is not available to show here) found that she could draw the inverted bear, but she could not get her pencil to draw the bear's face upside down.
-Her left brain insisted that the eyes needed to be placed above the nose.
+Her brain insisted that the eyes needed to be placed above the nose.
 Ages and abilities are bound to vary between individuals.

 Ralph is a big stuffed teddy bear shown here in my office.
 Our daughter named him.
-She grew up reading with her head on one of Ralph's legs.
+She grew up reading books with her head on one of Ralph's legs.
 Hence, his legs are dented in on top.
 This shows up in most of the drawings.
 As they came into the room, each child was introduced to Ralph and invited to give him a big hug or just pat him a bit.

 Other ways to draw